Maguire nets after Stones' mistake, England beats Poland 2-1 | Taiwan News | 2021/04/01

 “We are defenders — we always make mistakes,” Maguire said.
 “We don’t like mistakes.
 Sometimes we are at fault for goals.”

-And England should have scored more in a dominant first half for Gareth Southgate's Group I leaders — rather than relying on Raheem Sterling being fouled by Michał Helik for Kane to score his 34th goal for England in the 19th minute.
+And England should have scored more in a dominant first half — rather than relying on Raheem Sterling being fouled by Michał Helik for captain Harry Kane to score his 34th goal for England in the 19th minute.

+“John has made a little blip tonight but he’ll come back strong,” Maguire said.
+“He’s in great form for club, he’s in great form for country.

+“It was a good performance from him to come back strong in the reaction that he made and to get the assist is important for the team.”

 Gifted a leveler, Poland gradually looked more of a threat — even without the injured Robert Lewandowski.
-Southgate had still made no changes to his side as the game reached the 85th minute — and it paid off.
+Southgate had still made no changes to his side as the game reached the 85th minute — and it paid off thanks in part to Stones.

-“I said keep going and we will get the win,” Maguire recalled telling Stones.
+“He’s managed to compose himself for the rest of the game and had a part in the winning goal which is important,” Southgate said.
+“You can fold in those moments and he didn’t."

 It was the last chance for Southgate to assess his players before selecting a squad for the rescheduled European Championship.
 And when England plays its opener against Croatia on June 13, at least 10,000 fans should be allowed back into Wembley Stadium with the pandemic restrictions lifted.